state-less/react-server-docs-md/src/pages/index.md

   client,
 });
 ```

-If you don't want to pass a client object to each query, you can wrap your application in an `<ApolloProvider client={client} />`.
-React Server will use the provided client.
-_Note: You can still override the provided client if you pass one in the options_

 ### Play around

 That's all.
 Make sure the backend react server **is running** and click the button.